Dive into the world of PAYE investigations. Uncover the facts, implications, and insights in this informative blog

 The Research and Development (R&D) tax credits scheme offers businesses the ability to invest in new technologies and scientific development in exchange for generous reliefs and credits.

-Businesses investing in R&D projects can benefit from a significant reduction in their Corporation Tax bill.
-It is also possible that the scale of the refund can wipe out a Corporation Tax bill or even result in HMRC making a refund!
+Businesses investing in Research & Development projects can benefit from a significant reduction in their Corporation Tax bill.
+The scale of the refund can even wipe out a Corporation Tax bill.
+It could even result in HMRC making a refund!

 However, we would recommend that careful analysis is undertaken before a partnership invests in significant R&D expenditure as it may be more beneficial to look at incorporating.

+The SME scheme offers more generous reliefs.
 However, SMEs can elect to claim relief under the RDEC scheme if they are unable to claim relief under the SME scheme because of a grant or subsidy, or because they are carrying out subcontracted R&D work.

 Since R&D schemes were launched in 2000-01, more than 170,000 claims have been made and £16.5 billion in tax relief claimed.
 In the latest figures published (for 2015-16) the total number of claims for R&D tax credits for that year rose to 26,255, an increase of 19% from the previous year.